Judges support SVIC by sharing their expertise and providing invaluable feedback to

 The first phase of judging is virtual and involves assessing submissions on-line.
 Judges may select the option of reviewing all, or a subset of, entries.
 One week is allotted for judges to score entries and provide feedback.
 After the scores are tabulated, finalists are notified by email and invited to the SVIC Finalist Showcase to display their innovation.

-Phase Two: On-site, In-person Judging
+Phase Two: Virtual, On-line Judging

 Entries are evaluated on a scale of 1 to 5 along five different criteria during online/ in-person judging:

 - What’s the idea?: Did the student/team clearly describe their product/ service idea?
 What are the key benefits of their product/ service?
 How does it add value/ solve a problem?

 - Who would benefit?
 Did the student/ team clearly define their target market?
 Did they give specific examples/ cite evidence to demonstrate that users in their target market desire/ demand their product/ service?

 - Why is the idea different?
 Did the student/ team explain how their product/ service idea is different from/ exhibits a clear advantage over other existing, or soon to be available, products/ services on the market?
 Did they give specific examples/ cite evidence to demonstrate their competitive advantage?

 - Can the idea be implemented?
 What resources will it require?
 Did the student/team assess resource (e.g. skills, time, money) requirements to convert their product/ service idea into a viable business?
 Do they have the necessary resources?
 What are the gaps they need to fill?
 Did they give specific examples/ cite evidence to demonstrate their resource gaps?
 Did they evaluate alternative strategies to fill these gaps?